8 Ways to Start Saving For Your College Education

 7. Whole Life Insurance

-Another option many often don’t consider as an option for college savings plan is the supplemental use of whole life insurance.
+Another option many often don’t consider as an option for a college savings plan is the supplemental use of whole life insurance.
 Whole life insurance owned by a minor will lock in their insurable interest for life, but there are many other benefits to consider.
 With a whole life insurance policy, part of the premium is set aside into a “cash value” account.
 Plus, the cash value doesn’t currently factor into college financial aid calculation and the policy accumulates on a tax-deferred basis at a guaranteed rate of return.
 As long as the premiums continue to be paid, the cash value of the policy grows.
 You can withdraw from or borrow against this cash value amount.
 Although you do not have to pay back the money, it does reduce the amount of money paid out upon death if not repaid.

 8. Irrevocable Trusts

-You can also create irrevocable trust during your life with your children (or grandchildren or others) as beneficiary.
+You can also create irrevocable trust during your life with your children (or grandchildren or others) as beneficiaries.
 This removes assets from your estate and can be directed towards specific goals including education.
 There are a number of trust structures that can be used, from the standard basic irrevocable trust to ones that combine gifting to heirs with donating to charity.
 Assets so gifted are then beyond your control, so exercise caution in setting up trusts and contributing assets.
 Consult with your estate planning attorney and Lenox advisor.

 As parents and grandparents, we often struggle with the best way to start a college fund for our children or grandchildren while taking care of our own needs.
-These options are just a few ways to reduce cost of higher education as you prepare for their future.
+These options are just a few ways to reduce the cost of higher education as you prepare for their future.
 To help you decide which option makes sense for you and your family, contact your Lenox Advisor.

 1 Research.Collegeboard.Org, 2019, https://research.collegeboard.org/pdf/trends-college-pricing-2019-full-report.pdf.